 To distinguish whether your nail discoloration and bleeding are due to a subungual hematoma or melanoma, your doctor will primarily focus on whether you’ve had a recent injury to your nail or you engage in a sport like running or tennis.
-Pooling of blood in the nail bed usually occurs within a day or two of a crushing injury and, unlike melanoma, will gradually clear as the nail heals.
+Pooling of blood in the nail bed usually occurs within a of a crushing injury and, unlike melanoma, will gradually clear as the nail heals.

-As the nail heals from a subungual hematoma, it grows a transverse groove across its surface.
+As the nail heals from a subungual hematoma, it grows a transverse across its surface.
 Your doctor will look for these and other signs in determining the cause of blood in your nail bed.